-Table 2-5 lists the different file types that are found in the T640's EEPROM and EPROM (ROM) memory areas.
+Table 2-4 lists the different file types that are found in the T640's EEPROM and EPROM (ROM) memory areas, that you may see via the LINfiler package.
 Some of these files are supplied already installed - those marked with in the table.
 Others appear automatically when you use the instrument, or may be downloaded from a PC.
 EEPROM and ROM reside in a removable memory module, which allows a new strategy to be plugged directly into an existing controller, or conversely allows a strategy to remain if the controller must be changed.
 (Accessing and replacing the memory module was described earlier in this chapter, in the section Hardware configuration.
-T640's internal architecture is described in Chapter 9, Inside T640.)
+T640's internal architecture is described in Chapter 7, Inside T640.)
 Further details on these files are given in the relevant sections of this manual.

-Filename Extension File type Control strategy name .DBF Control strategy database (parameters, connections, etc.) Control strategy name .RUN T640 coldstart filename (i.e. last database run) Control strategy name .GWF MODBUS configuration file ('GateWay File') Sequence name .SDB Sequence database System filename .LIB Library of system routines in ROM area Factory-set filename .PKn Standard strategy in compressed format (n = 1.7, the strategy no.) Control strategy name (current) .TPD Tepid data file Control strategy name .Lnn Logfile of database changes via the INS pushbutton (nn = 01 - 99) Language name .LNG Non-English language front-panel messages Action filename .STO Compiled version of all actions in an action file Record filename .RCD Record file used by RECORD block
+Filename Extension File type Control strategy name .DBF Control strategy database (parameters, connections, etc.) Control strategy name .RUN T640 coldstart filename (i.e. last database run) Control strategy name .GWF MODBUS configuration file ('GateWay File') Sequence name .SDB Sequence database System filename .LIB Library of system routines in ROM area Factory-set filename .FFn Fixed-function strategy in compressed format (n = 1-4) Control strategy name (current) .TPD Tepid data file Control strategy name .Lnn Logfile of database changes via the INS pushbutton (nn = 01 - 99) Language name .LNG Non-English language front-panel messages

-Table 2-5 T640 file types
+Table 2-4 T640 file types